The Mothership

-The Mothership is an upcoming American science fiction adventure film written and directed by Matthew Charman.
+The Mothership is an unreleased American science fiction adventure film written and directed by Matthew Charman.
 The film stars Halle Berry, Molly Parker, and Omari Hardwick.

-The Mothership is scheduled to be released in 2023, by Netflix.

-Plot
+Premise

 One year after her husband mysteriously vanishes from their rural farm, single mother Sara Morse and her children discover a strange, extraterrestrial object underneath their home, which leads them to embark on a race to find their husband, father, and most importantly – the truth.